nuxt/awesome/README.md

 ### Showcase

+- [Vue SoundCloud](https://vue-soundcloud.herokuapp.com) - A SoundCloud client built with Vue and Nuxt.
 - [readable.report](https://readable.report/) - View all of your stats from all of your apps with a single easy-to-read report.
 - [homefinder.com](https://homefinder.com) - Nation-wide real estate portal in the US.
 Find or sell your home on HomeFinder!
 - [www.gamevix.com](https://www.gamevix.com/) - GameVix: Swap Video Game Discs - Spend much LESS 💰, play much MOAR 🎮!
 (Nuxt.js + Vuetify.js).